Hiram Berdan: Post-war career

-Berdan resigned his commission January 2, 1864, and returned to his career as an engineer and inventor.
+Berdan resigned his commission on January 2, 1864, and returned to his career as an engineer and inventor.
 On December 8, 1868, President Andrew Johnson nominated Berdan for appointment to the brevet grade of brigadier general of volunteers, to rank from March 13, 1865, for the Battle of Chancellorsville, at which he led a brigade, and the U.S. Senate confirmed the appointment on February 16, 1869.
 Although President Johnson also nominated Berdan for appointment to the brevet grade of major general of volunteers to rank from the same date for his services at the Battle of Gettysburg, at which he also led a brigade, the U.S. Senate did not confirm that appointment.
 Despite the lack of necessary Senate confirmation of the appointment to make it official, many sources refer to Berdan as a brevet major general and even his grave stone in Arlington National Cemetery indicates he was a brevet major general.

 He was considered by many to be a crack marksman and innovator, but unfit for field command.
 Berdan subsequently invented numerous engines of war, including a twin-screw submarine gunboat, a torpedo boat for evading torpedo nets, a long-distance rangefinder and a distance fuse for shrapnel.

+He is also an inventor of the Berdan rifle for the Russian army which is colloquially known in Russia as "berdanka".

 Death

-Berdan died unexpectedly on March 31, 1893 and was buried in Arlington National Cemetery.
+Berdan died unexpectedly on March 31, 1893, and was buried in Arlington National Cemetery.